What is EES new sistem of border control

 Registration in the EES system is mandatory for all ages.
 Children under the age of 12 will not give their fingerprints, but they will have to stand in front of the machine to have their face photographed (scanned). https://travel-europe.europa.eu/en/ees/faq#which-biometric-identifiers-will-ees-store

-I want to go to the seaside in Greece, but I have spent 85 days in EU countries, can I enter Greece?
+I want to go on vacation to Greece, but I’ve already spent 85 days in EU countries.
+Can I still enter Greece?

-Answer: Yes, you can enter.
-The EES monitors a maximum of 90 days of stay within a period of 180 days.
-If you have used up 85 days, entry is possible, but be careful not to exceed a total of 90 days while in the Schengen zone.
+Yes, you can.
+The EES tracks a maximum stay of 90 days within any 180-day period.
+If you have used 85 days, you can still enter and use the remaining 5 days.
+However, be careful not to exceed the total of 90 days within the Schengen Zone.

-If I have spent all 90 days in the EU and want to re-enter, will I be turned away?
+What if I have already used all 90 days in the EU and try to enter again?

 Source: European Commission – EES FAQ

-Answer: If you have exceeded your stay, you will be registered in the EES system and a return procedure under Directive 2008⁄115 may be initiated.
+No. If you overstayed, you will still be registered in the EES system, and return procedures may be initiated in line with Directive 2008⁄115.

-- In certain cases, an entry ban (up to 5 years) may be issued, and the data will be entered into the SIS system.
+In some cases, an entry ban (up to 5 years) may be issued, and your data entered into the SIS system.

-- In any case, you must go through border control and cannot request to skip the EES registration.
+In any case, you must go through border control and cannot avoid EES registration.

 Source: European Commission – EES FAQ